Iyin-Oluwa/Manchester-City-Premier-League-2023-2024-Analysis/README.md

 ### Introduction

 The Manchester City Premier League 2023/2024 Analysis project is a comprehensive Power BI dashboard that provides a detailed examination of the team's performance throughout the season.
+As a Manchester City fan, I combined my passion for the team with my expertise in data analysis using Power BI to create an interactive and insightful dashboard.
 Leveraging various data visualizations, this project presents key insights into match outcomes, goal statistics, and comparative performance in home versus away games.
 Designed for fans, analysts, and coaching staff, the dashboard offers an intuitive and interactive way to explore Manchester City's journey in the EPL, making it easier to identify trends, strengths, and areas for improvement.

 ### Project Overview